The Deer (film)

-The Deer (گوزنها) is a 1974 Iranian drama film directed by Masoud Kimiai.
+The Deer (گوزنها) is a 1974 Iranian drama film directed by Masoud Kimiai and produced by Mehdi Missaghieh.
 It was among the most acclaimed Persian movies before the Iranian revolution and starred Behrouz Vossoughi, the most famous Iranian male actor at the time.

 Plot

 The history of the film is based on the renewal of an old friendship happening in unforeseen and strange circumstances.
-Seyed (Behrooz Vousoughi) is a drug addict working small jobs in a theatre to pay for his heavy addiction.
-One day he is visited by an old friend, Ghodrat (Faramarz Gharibian), for whom he was a role model and protector when they were teenagers.
-Ghodrat has just been shot by the police when an armed robbery went wrong and is now looking for a safe place to lay low for a while.
-Hence, he comes to stay with the only person that he could trust, Seyed.
-However, what he sees is miles away from the Seyed that he knew and had in mind.
-Although they are both happy to find each other after so many years, Ghodrat is completely shocked to see Seyed, once the ruler of the high school yards and neighbourhoods, an addict.
+Sayyid Rasool is a drug addict working small jobs in a theatre to pay for his heavy addiction.
+One day he is visited by an old friend, Ghodrat, for whom he was a role model and protector when they were teenagers.
+Ghodrat has just been shot by the police when an armed robbery went wrong and is now looking for a safe place to lie low for a while.
+Hence, he comes to stay with the only person that he could trust, Rasool.
+However, what he sees is miles away from the Rasool that he knew and had in mind.
+Although they are both happy to find each other after so many years, Ghodrat is completely shocked to see Rasool, once the ruler of the high school yards and neighbourhoods, an addict.

-Seyed is very emotional to see Ghodrat.
+Rasool is very emotional to see Ghodrat.
 He is proud to see that some people from the old days still believe in him and are loyal to him, though he seems ashamed of what he has become.
-Seyed helps Ghodrat by hiding him in his place, a small room containing only a bed and a samovar that is representative of the extreme poverty in which Seyed lives.
+Rasool helps Ghodrat by hiding him in his place, a small room containing only a bed and a samovar that is representative of the extreme poverty in which Rasool lives.
 They talk about the years since they had been separated.
-Ghodrat explains that he has become a professional thief and Seyed tells a story of how he had become a heroin addict after having served only two months in a jail for minor offenses.
-"The drug was distributed by cleaners in the jail," Seyed says.
+Ghodrat explains that he has become a professional thief and Rasool tells a story of how he had become a heroin addict after having served only two months in a jail for minor offenses.
+"The drug was distributed by cleaners in the jail," Rasool says.
 Once released, he found no opportunity in life because of lack of social support, poverty and "drug dealers being everywhere."
 He became a full-time heroin user after using the drug during alcohol- and drug-fueled parties with local drug dealers.

-During the few days that Ghodrat is staying with Seyed, he also meets with Seyed's roommate Fati, a poor but beautiful, hard-working and romantic girl from the old days who was once in love with Seyed.
-Fati is now completely disillusioned about the future and considers Seyed as a brother and life companion.
-Ghodrat wants to revive Seyed's pride by reminding him of who he was long ago and how being the role model that he was helped him not to fall into drug or alcohol addiction during all those years.
+During the few days that Ghodrat is staying with Rasool, he also meets with Rasool's roommate Fati, a poor but beautiful, hard-working, and romantic girl from the old days, who was once in love with Rasool.
+Fati is now completely disillusioned about the future and considers Rasool as a brother and life companion.
+Ghodrat wants to revive Rasool's pride by reminding him of who he was long ago and how being the role model that he was helped him not to fall into drug or alcohol addiction during all those years.